Eileen Sullivan-Marx

-Eileen Sullivan-Marx is a Professor and Immediate Past Dean of the New York University Rory Meyers College of Nursing, and was president of the American Academy of Nursing 2019-2021 (President-elect from 2017 until 2019).
+Eileen Sullivan-Marx is a Professor Emerita and Dean Emerita of the New York University Rory Meyers College of Nursing, and was president of the American Academy of Nursing 2019-2021 (President-elect from 2017 until 2019).

 Education

 Sullivan-Marx earned a BSN in 1976 from the University of Pennsylvania, and an MS (1980) from the University of Rochester School of Nursing as a family health nurse practitioner and a PhD from the University of Pennsylvania School of Nursing in 1995.

 Career

 Sullivan-Marx was the associate dean for practice & community affairs at the University of Pennsylvania School of Nursing.
 For eleven years, she was the American Nurses Association representative (the first nurse to do so) to the American Medical Association’s Resource Based Relative Value Update Committee.
+She was named a Living Legend by the American Academy of Nursing in 2026.